 Witches are among us.
 You just won’t find them wearing pointy hats, riding broomsticks, or boiling eye of newt in a cauldron — not the real ones, at least.

-We compared the 200 biggest U.S. cities based on access to tarot readers, astrology classes, and, of course, covens.
-We also looked for cities brimming with natural healers, herbalists, and metaphysical supply stores.
+We compared the 200 biggest U.S. cities based on access to covens, tarot readers, and astrology classes.
+We also looked for cities brimming with natural healers, herbalists, and metaphysical supply stores, among 18 total metrics.

-Use our rankings, in-depth analysis, and local tips to get your own coven together and celebrate the spookiest time of the year.
+Use our rankings to find the best place to gather with your coven and celebrate the spookiest time of the year.

 In this article